 Frequently Asked Questions

 A: There are a variety of different reasons on why an institutional investor may form a sovereign wealth enterprise.
 One is for flexibility.
 A sovereign wealth fund could have a strict investment mandate in place; however, the sovereign wealth enterprise may operate with its own rules.
 For instance, many public pension funds in the United States are unable to short stocks.
 To get around this, they can hire an external manager to manage a portfolio that could have a long-short strategy.

 A second reason could be transparency.
 If a sovereign wealth fund has hundreds of sovereign wealth enterprises, it is harder to track their holdings, activities and tactics.
 Other reasons could be tax-related.
 Last, is to avoid being categorized as a sovereign wealth fund and avoid the public spotlight.

 A: We are not certain of the aggregate asset size of sovereign wealth enterprises.
 SWEs cannot be larger than the total size of sovereign wealth funds since they are merely a component of some sovereign wealth funds.

-A: A SOE can be considered a sovereign wealth enterprise if it is directly under the control of a Sovereign Wealth Fund.
+A: A state-owned enterprise can be considered a sovereign wealth enterprise if it is directly under the control of a sovereign wealth fund.